LorenSklar/HelloRender/rules.md

 - This is a learning project - focus on understanding, not perfection
 - Every challenge is an opportunity to learn
 - Building things yourself is the best way to learn
 - Don't rush - take time to understand each component
+- Keep it simple - you're building an MVP, not a production system
+- Choose solutions that make sense for a solo developer or small team
+- You can always make it more complex later if needed